By Sosena Lemma

 If you would like to discuss how INTRAC can support you when it comes to exiting responsibly, please contact us.

-This blog is the fifth in an ongoing series on the topic of responsible exit, taking into account the impact of the COVID-19 pandemic:
+This blog is the fifth in our series on the topic of responsible exit, taking into account the impact of the COVID-19 pandemic:

 No. 1: Living our values in the distress of exit (July 2020)